 Entry tickets are cheapest in the winter months between November and March.
 If you’re after more pleasant temperatures and fewer crowds we suggest visiting in the shoulder season, April/May and October.

-How to get to Plitvice Lakes National Park (without a car)?
+How to get to Plitvice Lakes National Park (without a car)

 Plitvice Lakes National Park is located in the centre of Croatia, close to the border with Bosnia and Herzegovina, another state of the former Socialist Federal Republic of Yugoslavia.

 From south to north, and descending from 636 to 502 metres above sea level, the lake terraces that make up the most visited portion of the Plitvice Lakes National Park span 8 kilometres.
+The park therefore has two official entrances, about 3 kilometres apart from each other along state road number 1:

 How to get around the park, and what are the trails like?

-Plitvice Lakes National Park has more than 20 kilometres of well-maintained boardwalks and hiking trails, connecting all 16 lakes (and there are heaps more trails in the remoter parts of the park):
+Plitvice Lakes National Park has more than 20 kilometres of well-maintained boardwalks and hiking trails, connecting all 16 lakes (and there are more trails in the remoter parts of the park):

 - The boardwalks allow visitors to see the fascinating waterfalls close up.
 Essentially interconnected wooden platforms on stilts, built over the lakes and waterfalls, the boardwalks have (largely) no side barriers.
-If you misstep you’re in the water.
+If you misstep, you’re in the water.
 So watch your steps, especially when taking photos.

 Choose the most suitable one/s out of those trails OR follow our tried and tested route – more on that below.